AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 Congratulations - you have signed in to Austrakka!!
 You can now head back to the terminal window.

+**If the script asks you to log in with a username and password, this may mean that you have missed the 90-second timeout for browser-based login.
+Instead of using a username and password, terminate the installation script and run it again.**

 **Note** the `source austrakka-login.sh` will need to be run in the directory where this script is stored.
 In order to expedite the process, you can add an alias to you `.bashrc` or `.bash_profile` ie